-We are evaluating a new chemotherapeutic agent for dogs with residual disease of splenic hemangiosarcoma.
+We are evaluating a new chemotherapeutic agent for dogs with residual disease of measurable hemangiosarcoma.
 The new agent is approved for the treatment of patients with metastatic breast cancer and liposarcoma in humans and has shown anticancer effects in healthy animals in the laboratory.
-This study will measure response to therapy by evaluating changes seen on PET/CT (positron-emission computed tomography).
-PET/CT is a very sensitive form of cancer detection, more sensitive than conventional radiographs in assessing malignancy.
+This study will measure response to therapy by evaluating changes seen in measurable lesions.
 The study is also a dose-finding trial to determine the safest dose of the new chemotherapeutic agent which is still effective.

 - 1 year or older